singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 If you want more information about layouts in Nanoc, head over to Nanoc's excellent documentation on layouts and partials [here](http://nanoc.ws/doc/items-and-layouts/#layouts).

 #### 9. Final Build

-#### 5. Create, Compile & View Nanoc Site
-To create your Nanoc site, use the following code in terminal (substitute my-site-name with the name of your choice):
+To test that our changes were made properly, we'll do a final build and a view, before setting up GitHub.

+To compile and then view the site, we'll use these two commands in terminal:

 ```
-nanoc create-site my-site-name
-cd my-site-name
-nanoc compile
+bundle exec nanoc
-nanoc view
+bundle exec nanoc view
 ```

-The commands above will create your Nanoc site, enter your site folder, build your site and offer it up for view at [http://localhost:3000/](http://localhost:3000/), in that order from the top and down.
+The commands will build your site and offer it up for view at [http://localhost:3000/](http://localhost:3000/).

+Take a look and see if the changes worked as expected.

 As is obvious, Nanoc is lightning fast and incredibly easy to get up and running with some basic content, as it comes with a file structure with some rudimentary content pre-installed.